 Use two-factor authentication for online wallets

 Most online wallets have two-factor authentication, and you should always use it.
 It’s a simple but effective security measure.

 When making transactions, you should always pay close attention to the recipient’s address.
 There are malware programs that can ‘intervene’ when you copy and paste a Bitcoin address and change the pasted output to another address.
 If you are not careful, you will end up sending your Bitcoins to someone else.

 Back up your digital wallet

 In the end, you are solely responsible for the security of your Bitcoin wallet.
-The cryptocurrency scene is constantly evolving and security systems are improved.
-Take all the necessary safety precautions and stay up-to-date with the latest security improvements and updates, to keep your Bitcoin or any other cryptocurrency wallet away from ill-intended parties.
+The cryptocurrency scene is constantly evolving and security systems are being improved, so you should take all the necessary safety precautions and stay up-to-date with the latest security improvements and updates to keep your Bitcoin or any other cryptocurrency wallet away from ill-intended parties.